Skip to content

 Installing security cameras is not hard.
 But the level of difficulty will depend on what type of camera you're installing.
 Just follow the instructions included in the camera.

-Do all outdoor security cameras have to be plugged in?
+Do all outdoor security cameras have to be plugged In?

 Not all outdoor security cameras need to be plugged into a power cable.
 There are wireless ones that are powered by batteries.